 Overall, I love working with the human and animal form and I’m fascinated by its endless expression and ability to convey movement and emotion.
 The essence of my art practice is summed up in this statement: “A journey into the past with the future envisioned.”

 - Dana Albany

-She has created and exhibited for the de Young Museum of Art, the Exploratorium, The California Academy of Sciences, San Francisco Arts Commission, SOMAR Gallery and the San Francisco Airport.
+Dana has created and exhibited at the de Young Museum of Art in San Francisco, Chatsworth House in the U.K., The Exploratorium, The California Academy of Sciences, San Francisco Arts Commission, SOMAR Gallery and the San Francisco Airport.

 Public commissions, private commissions, installation projects, community workshops and community building.